Japan a natural partner in modernising India: Jaishankar at India-Japan forum | International

 - India

 External Affairs Minister S Jaishankar on Friday said that Japan has had a huge impact on India and in many ways, Japan is an "exemplary moderniser' for India.
-Speaking at the India-Japan Forum in the presence of Yoshimasa Hayashi, Minister of Foreign Affairs of Japan, Jaishankar said
+Speaking at the India-Japan Forum in the presence of Yoshimasa Hayashi, Minister of Foreign Affairs of Japan, Jaishankar said: "What really does Japan means to India?

-India is an indispensable partner to ensure a free and open Indo-Pacific and Tokyo would like to further expand cooperation in the region with New Delhi, "What really does Japan means to India?
 Japan is in many ways the exemplary moderniser...
 It is an example of relevance.
 It's also a country for which there is a lot of goodwill in history.
 Today under PM Modi, we also had great modernisation.
-A self-reliant India," Jaishakar said.
+A self-reliant India."

 "Japan is a natural partnership in this modernising India.
 Japan has truly unleashed the revolution in India.
 The Suzuki revolution!
 The second revolution was the metro revolution.
 The third revolution is the high-speed rail in making.
 The fourth revolution is in critical and emerging technologies and semiconductors," he added.
 Jaishankar listed out examples of the impact that Japan has made in India in terms of technology and the four main revolutions from Japan that had created an impact in India.